 You're last-minute dashing to that Christmas party and you find yourself in a soulless station concourse.
 Luckily, Paperchase has over 10 stores in London and they're there to give you a bit of dazzle on-the-go with branches in King's Cross, St. Pancreas, Victoria, Waterloo and Paddington.
 Honour the big guy's birthday with their Holy Night Christmas wrapping paper or give the gift of an avocado Christmas to your favourite millennial.

 Christmas hack alert: this nifty website not only allows you to create wrapping paper out of your own photos, but also doubles up as a gift wrapping service with free delivery.
 Give your gifts that personalised touch by immortalising some recent holiday spam, or, you know, just use it as another excuse to print more photos of your cat.
 Visit their website here.

 102 Marylebone Ln, London W1U 2QD

 For ribbons and crafts to top your presents, there is nowhere in London better than beloved ribbon shop VV Rouleaux on Marylebone High Street.
-You won't walk past and miss it- this year the entire shop front is covered in red feathers.
 They have a special Christmas section on their site for ribbons: far more soothing browsing than elbowing parents in Hamley's.
-Our solution to this year's 'everything is made of velvet' trend?
-Velvet ribbons, of course.
+With ribbons in satin, velvet, tartan and glorious gingham, you can loose yourself amongst the reels for hours.